Saw Mya Aye Kyi

 Saw Mya Aye Kyi (စောမြအေးကြည်, 1892 – 1962) was a Burmese musician who specialized in performing the collection of Burmese classical songs known as the Mahāgīta.
 She was a royal mistress of Sir Sao Chel, Saopha of Hsipaw State.
-She has been dubbed as the "mother of Mahāgīta".
+She has been dubbed as the "mother of Mahāgīta."
 A bronze bust of Saw Mya Aye Kyi stands outside the National Theatre of Mandalay.

 Early life

 Saw Mya Aye Kyi was born in Mandalay to Maung Maung Tin, a royal privy council officer, and Khin Phwar, the property custodian of the Princess of Saw Hla.
 Her given name was Khin Sein Kyi.
 She was a descendant of the Prince of Swetawoak, a member of the Konbaung royal family.

 Royal mistress

 At the age of 12, Saw Mya Aye Kyi started learning traditional singing and dancing at Manusadda Shwedaung Kyaw Thu U Lugyi.
-A year later she went to the royal palace of Hsipaw to continue studying the Mahāgīta.
+A year later she went to the Hsipaw Palace to continue studying the Mahāgīta.
 She married Sir Sao Chel, Saopha of Hsipaw, when she was 17.

-Sir Sao Chel recognized her proficiency in various parts of the Mahāgīta by awarding her the title of Sao Oakka at the age of 20.
+Sir Sao Chel recognized her proficiency in various parts of the Mahāgīta, awarding her the title of Sao Okka at the age of 20.
 This was followed at age 22 by the title of Siri Ukkațhavatī, awarded for the patpyoe "Moe Deva".
 She also composed the patpyoe "Lamin Thawda" (lit.
 'The Moon').
 These were the last two songs to be included in the Mahāgīta.

 Saw Mya Aye Kyi left Hsipaw Palace in 1928 and accompanied Yagan U Tin to Yangon.
 There she learned more traditional songs, eventually becoming regarded as the mother of the Mahāgīta.